On the sensitivity reach of LQ production with preferential couplings to third generation fermions at the LHC: Results

 We now turn to the role of $\beta_R$, and our capacity of probing the regions solving the B-meson anomalies.
-Figure~\ref{fig:significance137ifb} shows the maximum significant contours, under LHC RUN-II conditions, for the different $\lq$ production mechanisms and their combination, considering scenarios with only left-handed currents ($\beta_R=0$, left) and with maximal right-handed currents ($\beta_R=-1$, right).
+Figure~\ref{fig:significance137ifb} shows the maximum significant contours, under LHC RUN-II conditions, for the different $\lq$ production mechanisms and their combination, considering scenarios with only left-handed currents ($\beta_R=0$, top) and with maximal right-handed currents ($\beta_R=-1$, bottom).
 We find a noticeable improvement in signal significance in all channels when taking $\beta_R=-1$, as is expected from the increase in ${\rm BR}(\lq \to \bq\,\tau)$ branching ratio and production cross-sections (see Figure~\ref{fig:branching_ratios}).
 However, the region solving the B-meson anomalies also changes, preferring lower values of $g_U$, such that in both cases we find ourselves just starting to probe this region at large $M_U$.

 The combined significance contours for the different ${\rm BR}$ scenarios that have been considered is presented in Figure~\ref{fig:combinedsigniBRs}.
-These contours illustrate the regions of exclusion for the three cases of interest, namely exclusive left handed currents (${\rm BR}(\lq \to \bq\,\tau) = \tfrac{1}{2}$, $\beta_R=0$), maximal left and right couplings (${\rm BR}(\lq\to b\,\tau) = \tfrac23$, $\beta_R=-1)$, and exclusive right handed currents (${\rm BR}(\lq \to \bq\,\tau) = 1$, $g_U\to0,\,g_U\beta_R=1$).
-For small $g_U$, we find that the exclusive right handed scenario is most sensitive, while the exclusive left handed case is the worst.
+These contours illustrate the regions of exclusion for the three cases of interest, namely exclusive left-handed currents (${\rm BR}(\lq \to \bq\,\tau) = \tfrac{1}{2}$, $\beta_R=0$), maximal left and right couplings (${\rm BR}(\lq\to b\,\tau) = \tfrac23$, $\beta_R=-1)$, and exclusive right-handed currents (${\rm BR}(\lq \to \bq\,\tau) = 1$, $g_U\to0,\,g_U\beta_R=1$).
+For small $g_U$, we find that the exclusive right-handed scenario is most sensitive, while the exclusive left-handed case is the worst.
 The reason for this is that this region is excluded principally by d$\lq$ production, such that having the largest branching ratio is crucial in order to have a large number of events.
 For larger couplings, both exclusive scenarios end up having similar exclusion regions, with the $\beta_R=-1$ case being significantly more sensitive.
 The reason in this case is that the exclusion is dominated by non-res, which has a much larger production cross-section if both currents are turned on.